 Condition: The Mayor did not have formal financial statements or budget to actual comparisons for each of the Town's funds furnished to him prior to monthly board meetings nor did the Board have these presented to them at the monthly meetings.
 Only bank reconciliations and the corresponding reconciliation were presented.
 Criteria: The Mayor should have for his review, fund financial statements along with budget to actual comparisons prior to each monthly board meeting.
 The Board should have these statements available at each monthly meeting in order to make informed decisions concerning the Town's finances.
 Cause or Condition: This detailed review of financial statements had not been done in prior years, only a review of certain documents and limited financial reports had been done.
 Effect of Condition: This could lead to budget violations during the year when actual expenditures exceed budgeted expenditures by more than five percent and the budget would not be amended.
 This could also lead to uninformed decisions being made by the Mayor or the Board.
 Recommendation: I recommend that the Town hire an independent CPA to help with monthly financial statement preparation along with monthly budget to actual comparisons and that these be presented to the Mayor prior to the monthly board meetings and that Board be presented with these financial reports for review at the monthly board meetings.
-Schedule of Current Year Audit Findings and Management's Response Year Ended June 30, 2012
+Date of Initial Occurrence - June 30, 2012